 To ensure effective and equitable enforcement of this dress code, school staff shall enforce the dress code consistently using the requirements outlined in the JICA policy.
-School administration and staff shall not have discretion to vary the requirements in ways that lead to discriminatory enforcement.
-Staff shall not confront students on dress code violations in a manner that unnecessarily disciplines or publicly shames the student.
+School administration and staff

 Students shall only be asked to change, cover or remove their attire if they are wearing non-allowable items identified above.
 Under these circumstances students shall have the following options to comply with the dress code for the remainder of the day: